You might have questions, we might have answers.

 Come visit us and our current linesheet at Etsy Wholesale here.
-If you don’t have an account at Etsy Wholesale, we can send you a guess pass link or simply email us to get the party started.
+If you don’t have an account at Etsy Wholesale, we can send you a guess pass link or simply email us with a list of items that you are interested in to get the party started.
 Thanks!

 Do you do license your art work?

 Yes!
 We sure do.
 Email us and let’s talk about what you have in mind.
 We love creating new work for licensing as a number of our current designs are in use now.

 Hiring Us & Custom Work

 Yes!
 Absolutely.
 We take on custom work from the smallest project to large corporate work as budgets and schedules allow.